16 ways to boost ecommerce customer engagement

 In this blog post, we'll be covering the basics of ecommerce customer engagement, effective customer engagement strategies ecommerce businesses can incorporate, and how an ecommerce engagement platform can help along the way:

-What is customer engagement in ecommerce?
+What is ecommerce customer engagement?

 Ecommerce customer engagement is the emotional connection and enthusiasm about your brand in the minds of customers.
 It's built through proactive, valuable, and timely communication between the business and the customer, combined with exceptional customer experience.